-- Conservative and life style changes such as diet, weight loss and pelvic floor exercises.
+Conservative and life style changes such as diet, weight loss and pelvic floor exercises can significantly help symptoms.

-- The use of intra-vaginal ring pessaries to mechanically reduce the prolapse.
+Intra-vaginal ring pessaries can be used to mechanically reduce the prolapse.
 This option doesn’t fix the prolapse itself but may be very effective at alleviating symptoms.
 It is recommended as a temporary measure for women while they wait for surgery or as an alternative for women who cannot or do not want to undergo surgical treatment.